Joe Bugner: 1960s

-Bugner had a short amateur career, fighting sixteen times and winning thirteen bouts.
-He turned professional in 1967 (at the unusually young age of seventeen) on the advice of his then-trainer and friend, Andy Smith.
+Throughout his brief amateur career, Bugner competed sixteen times, winning thirteen matches.
+On the recommendation of his then-trainer and friend, Andy Smith, he became a professional in 1967 (at the young age of 17).
 Smith was unhappy with the choice of Bugner's opponents and believed that he could better control the quality of his opponents if Bugner turned professional.
 He had a losing debut against Paul Brown on 20 December 1967 at the London Hilton, where he suffered a TKO in the third round.
 Showing gritty determination after his debut, the teenage Bugner went on to win a remarkable 18 consecutive fights in under two years during 1968 and 1969 (including 13 stoppage victories) before narrowly losing to the older and vastly more experienced Dick Hall.
 He bounced back and rounded off the 1960s with three further stoppage victories.

 1970s

-In 1970 Bugner emerged internationally as an outstanding young prospect, and by the end of the year, he was world-rated.
-He won nine consecutive bouts that year, including victories over well-known boxers such as Chuck Wepner, Manuel Ramos, Johnny Prescott, Brian London, Eduardo Corletti, Charley Polite, and George Johnson.
+In 1970 Bugner emerged internationally as an outstanding young prospect and was world-rated by the end of the year.
+He won nine consecutive bouts that year, including victories over well-known boxers such as Chuck Wepner, Manuel Ramos, Johnny Prescott, Brian London, Eduardo Corletti, Charley Polite and George Johnson.

 Bugner was now positioned to challenge world-rated Englishman Henry Cooper, who had nearly knocked out Muhammad Ali a few years previously, for Cooper's British, British Commonwealth and European titles.
 However, because Bugner was still too young to fight for the British Commonwealth title (the minimum age was twenty-one years old at the time), this much-anticipated bout had to be postponed until the following year.
 While waiting to come of age, in 1971, he defeated Carl Gizzi and drew with Bill Drover just weeks later and weeks before facing Cooper.

-Early in his professional years, Bugner earned a reputation as a tough, durable but often exceptionally defensive and cautious boxer; he retained that image for the rest of his career.
+Bugner earned a reputation early in his professional years as a tough, durable but often exceptionally defensive and cautious boxer; he retained that image for the rest of his career.
 He was often criticised for lacking natural aggression in the ring.
 Some observers argued that Bugner's heart was never in boxing after an early opponent, Ulric Regis, died from brain injuries soon after being outpointed by Bugner at London's Shoreditch Town Hall.
-Many said that Bugner never punched his full weight after that.